 Based on our understanding of vagal nerve function and nerve blocking from our preclinical studies and the results of our initial clinical trials, we believe the Maestro System may offer obese patients a minimally invasive treatment alternative that has the potential to result in significant and sustained weight loss.
 We believe that our Maestro System will allow bariatric surgeons to help obese patients who are concerned about the risks and complications associated with gastric banding and gastric bypass surgery.
 We are continuing to evaluate the Maestro System in human clinical trials conducted internationally.
-We began to enroll and implant subjects in our first U.S. pivotal trial, the EMPOWER trial, in the third quarter of 2007.
-As we receive approval from the other institutional review boards, we will continue to enroll patients at our other anticipated clinical trial sites.
+We commenced enrollment in our first U.S. pivotal trial, the EMPOWER trial, at one site in Australia in July 2007 after receiving approval from that site's institutional review board.
+As we receive approval from the other institutional review boards, we will continue to enroll patients at our other anticipated clinical trial sites throughout the United States and Australia.
 We expect to complete enrollment in the first half of 2008.
-We plan to use data from our EMPOWER trial to support our premarket approval, or PMA, application for the Maestro System, which we expect to submit in the middle of 2009.
+We plan to use data from our EMPOWER trial to support our premarket approval, or PMA, application for the Maestro System, which we expect to submit in the first half of 2009.
 We anticipate commercialization in the United States beginning in 2010 if and when the FDA grants us PMA.
-We have implanted the Maestro System in 76 subjects as of September 30, 2007.
+We have implanted the Maestro System in 70 subjects as of August 7, 2007.